Shiweiliuiiiiiii/In-Time-Over-Parameterization/README.md

 For better sparse training performance, it is suggested to decay the learning rate at the 1/2 and 3/4 training time instead of using the default learning rate schedule in main.py.

 ### ImageNet with ResNet-50
-To train ResNet-50 on ImageNet with RigL-ITOP, run the following command:
+To train ResNet-50 on ImageNet with **RigL-ITOP**, run the following command:
 ```
 cd ImageNet